Use fabric markers on this DIY tea towel to make a unique gift personalized with color! This is adult coloring with a twist, and so easy.

 Hey guys!
 It’s Aki again here to share another project.
 Adult coloring books are all the buzz lately – and while coloring on paper is very relaxing, I sometimes am at a loss as to what to do with it after.

-What’s so fun about these tea towels is that you can use acrylic paint or washable markers – of course, acrylic paint will stay permanent but washable markers won’t!
+What’s so fun about these tea towels is that you can use acrylic paint, fabric markers, or washable markers.
+Of course, acrylic paint and the fabric markers will stay permanent, but washable markers won’t!

 It’s like having an adult version of those kids coloring shirts you see everywhere now.
 There are a ton of free coloring book pages online, and you can use pages from your coloring books as well.

 For me, I drew my own coloring-book style floral pattern that I’m sharing with you folks today!
 I love the idea of making this for either a housewarming gift or a Mother’s Day gift.

 So what are you waiting for, let’s craft on!